jeromechiu/sftp-HA/README.md

     ```

 ## House Keeping
-Currently, the file synchronoization function support to do hourse keeping.
+Currently, the file synchronoization function support to do house keeping.
 A file of master will be watched the modification time.
 If the modification time is greater than default keeping life time, the master's file will be deleted immediately.
 Each folder of each account can be set in sftp's users.yaml.
 The life time unit is by month.
 You can find the program of house keeping in filesync.py.
 ```yaml
 users:
   ADMIN: